buzzer-re/buzzer-re.github.io/_posts/2025-08-16-PlayStation-5-ELF-Injection.markdown

 The example above was extract by a wrapper that I've [wrote](https://github.com/buzzer-re/NineS/blob/main/src/proc.c) to interact with such kernel data structures, it will use the `kernel_copyout` function that encapuled the Read primitive from the kernel exploit, to extract the first entry of the `proc` linked list (1), therefore to read every entry it will need to also perform another Kernel read (2).
 When a give entry is found by some process name, it will return the copied `proc` structure.

-It's worth notice that will such wrappers, it's easy to list all the current processes running in the system and it's PIDs, as a matter of example here's the code that does that (also in the same file):
+It's worth notice that with such wrappers, it's easy to list all the current processes running in the system and it's PIDs, as a matter of example here's the code that does that (also in the same file):

 ```c
 void list_all_proc_and_pid()